fleschutz/PowerShell/Docs/open-google-play.md

 ## open-google-play.ps1 - Opens Google Play

-This script launches the Web browser with the Google Play website.
+This PowerShell script launches the Web browser with the Google Play website.

 ## Parameters
 ```powershell